-If your child(ren) has reached an age where he’s become somewhat picky about his meals, that’s quite normal, according to psychologists.
+If your child(ren) has reached an age where they become somewhat picky about their meals, that’s quite normal, according to psychologists.
 One of the most common suggestions is to present children with several options at the dinner table, so they feel like they have some control over their eating decisions.
 Does that mean you should cook four separate meals every night?
 Gosh, no!
 That sounds pretty impossible for even the most avid cooks, let alone busy parents.

 One way to provide your child with options without spending your entire day cooking is to create meals with a “buffet” of options that allow both adults and children to “personalize” their meals.
 Some formulas that allow for easy customization are fried rice, omelets, pastas, pizzas, salads, and taco / pita pockets.